tobkim/pangolin-ip-rule-manager/README.md

 - `CROWDSEC_ALLOWLIST_NAME`: Name of the CrowdSec allowlist to manage (default: `pangolin-ip-rule-manager`).
 At startup, the tool checks if it exists and creates it via `cscli` if missing.
 - `CROWDSEC_CSCLI_BIN`: Path/name of the `cscli` binary (default: `cscli`).
 - `CROWDSEC_CMD_PREFIX`: Optional command prefix to run `cscli` (e.g., `docker exec crowdsec`).
 Useful if CrowdSec runs in a container.
+- `CROWDSEC_CACHE_TTL_SECONDS`: Seconds to cache membership checks for the named allowlist (default: `3600`).
+If an IP is not in the cache, the service first verifies with `cscli allowlist <name> list` before adding/removing.

 Behavior when enabled:
 - On startup, ensure the named allowlist exists (create if needed).